adamveld12/arma3server/README.md

 ## Default Settings

 For the most part you get the server setup with pretty decent defaults.
 Verify signatures=2, battle eye enabled, and some networking tweaks in the basic.cfg to name a few.
-The admin RCON is disabled, but the battle eye password SHOULD be changed after running the server once.
+The admin RCON is disabled and so is the server password.